SciProgCentre/kmath/README.md

 * **Algebra**
     * Mathematical operation entities like rings, spaces and fields with (**TODO** add example to wiki)
     * Basic linear algebra operations (summs products, etc) backed by `Space` API.
+    * Complex numbers backed by `Field` API (meaning that they will be useable in any structures like vectors and NDArrays).
     * [In progress] advanced linear algebra operations like matrix inversions.
 * **Array-like structures** Full support of numpy-like ndarray including mixed ariphmetic operations and function operations on arrays and numbers just like it works in python (with benefit of static type checking).